Presented by Galveston Island Nature Tourism Council

-This birding Big Day will be a fun, fast-paced semi-competitive race to see which team can identify the most bird species in Galveston County in 24-hours.
-As the day heats up, so will the competition, awarding the winning team bragging rights and the Hotter than Hell Big Day trophy.
+This birding Big Day is a fun, fast-paced, semi-competitive race to see which team can identify the most bird species in Galveston County in 24-hours or during our NEW half-day option!
+As the day heats up, so will the competition, awarding the winning teams bragging rights and the Hotter than Hell Big Day trophy.

 Participants will help build citizen science data on eBird during one of the least birded times of the year.
-Event proceeds will support GINTC’s operations that were affected by the cancellation of FeatherFest 2020 due to COVID.
+Event proceeds will support GINTC’s Galveston Bird City Texas initiatives.

 See the rules, guidelines, team application and sponsorship opportunities below.